 Teaching your dog tricks is not only great fun, but it provides important mental stimulation, builds an excellent bond between dog and handler, can increase flexibility and body awareness, teaches your dog new skills, and enables you to truly see exactly what your dog is capable of!
 Plus it can be a really fun way of showing off to your friends!

-These walks will be both on and off lead (if appropriate) and are not, in general, suitable for dogs who have issues/aggression towards other dogs or people.
+These walks will be mainly on lead and are not, in general, suitable for dogs who have issues/aggression towards other dogs or people (although this will be decided on an individual basis) but we do also run the occasional reactive dog workshop and walk.

 We also run specific “littlies” walks – solely for small breed dogs.
 Please contact us for further information or to express interest.